TheCaduceus/Microsoft-E5-Auto-Renewal/README.md

 ## ❓ How to use?
 **By following the steps given below, you can use the public instance without deploying your own server or requiring any setup.**

+> [!WARNING]
+> Refresh tokens issued by the public instance's default authorization client will be invalidated by 04/03/2024.
+Please make sure to use your own authorization client details with the public instance to generate refresh tokens for your accounts.

 * Acquire your client ID and secret as given [here](#variables).
   * Redirect URL should be: